edmirjano/RaiseYourVoice/Docs/BackendDevelopmentPlan.md

 - Centralized translation management API endpoints
 - Role-based access control for translation updates

+## File Storage and CDN Strategy

+- **Implementation Timeline**:
+  - Week 5-6: Basic file upload/download API
+  - Week 7-8: Media optimization pipeline (WebP/WebM conversion)
+  - Week 9-10: CDN integration and caching policies
+  - Week 11-12: Advanced features (signed URLs, access control)

+- **Storage**:
+  - Use a dedicated file storage system (e.g., AWS S3, Azure Blob Storage, or a self-hosted MinIO instance).
+  - Store files (images, documents, videos) in a structured folder hierarchy based on entity types (e.g., `/posts/images/`, `/organizations/docs/`).
+  - Generate unique file names to avoid conflicts and ensure immutability.

+- **Serving Files**:
+  - Serve files through a CDN (e.g., AWS CloudFront, Azure CDN, or a self-hosted Nginx-based CDN).
+  - Use signed URLs for secure access to private files.
+  - Cache public files (e.g., images, videos) at the CDN edge for faster delivery.

+- **Integration**:
+  - Add a file upload API in the backend to handle file uploads securely.
+  - Validate file types and sizes during upload.
+  - Store metadata (e.g., file type, size, upload date) in the database for tracking.

+- **Performance**:
+  - Optimize images and videos during upload (e.g., convert to WebP/WebM formats).
+  - Generate multiple resolutions for responsive delivery.
+  - Add metadata extraction for improved searchability.
+  - Implement server-side media transformation API.

+- **Security**:
+  - Encrypt sensitive files at rest.
+  - Use HTTPS for all file transfers.
+  - Implement access control to restrict file access based on user roles.

+- **Backup**:
+  - Schedule regular backups of the file storage system.
+  - Store backups in a separate location for disaster recovery.

+- **Example Workflow**:
+  1. User uploads a file via the frontend.
+  2. The file is sent to the backend API.
+  3. The backend validates the file and uploads it to the storage system.
+  4. The backend returns a URL for accessing the file.
+  5. The frontend uses the URL to display or download the file.

 ## Key Rotation Implementation

 - Versioned encryption key management